 Proposal 6: It is proposed to agree to the following change to TS38.425:

 The ASSISTANCE INFORMATION DATA frame may include UL Congestion Information and/or DL Congestion information measured by the corresponding node.
-The node hosting the NR PDCP entity shall, if supported, take this information into account to perform ECN marking in the NG-RAN node, or to further send it to the UPF for ECN marking or information exposure as specified in TS 23.501 [8].
+The node hosting the NR PDCP entity shall, if supported, take this information into account to perform ECN marking in the NG-RAN node, or it should take this information into account to derive a single value of the UL Congestion Information and/or DL Congestion information and to send it to the UPF for ECN marking or information exposure as specified in TS 23.501 [8].

 3. Conclusion